I2-Multimedia-Lab/UGRAN/README.md

 # Uncertainty Guided Refinement for Fine-grained Salient Object Detection
 Source code of 'Uncertainty Guided Refinement for Fine-grained Salient Object Detection', which is accepted by TIP 2025.
+You can check the manuscript on [Arxiv](https://arxiv.org/abs/2504.09666) or [IEEE](ieeexplore.ieee.org/document/10960487).
 ![](./figures/Overview.png)

 ## Environment